Why Bias in AI is More than Bias in Datasets

 Black people are perceived as more violent in the US.
 Therefore, black defendants might accurately assess that they are perceived as violent, even if they are not actually violent.

-➤ Read the discussion on LinkedIn here
+➤ Join the discussion about this topic on my LinkedIn page here